-The military operation seems to have three main objectives.
-The control of the totality of the Donetsk and Lugansk region by the two republics, the control of the regions of the black Sea and the Sea of Azov in the South of Ukraine, the control of strategic infrastructure such as airports and power plants, and the encirclement of Kiev, for a potential regime change.
+The military operation seems to have four main objectives.
+The control of the totality of the Donetsk and Lugansk region by the two republics, the control of the regions of the Black Sea and the Sea of Azov in the South of Ukraine, the control of strategic infrastructure such as airports and power plants, and the encirclement of Kiev.
 This could be used in providing a “neutralization” and a decentralization (possibly a federalization) of Ukraine.
-What is certain is that the advancement of the Russian troops changes the balance of power and gives a stronger weight for Russia for the future negotiations with the West.
+What is certain is that the progress of the Russian troops changes the balance of power and gives a stronger weight for Russia for the future negotiations with the West.

 The Russian MOD spokesperson stated on February 24th that 74 ground facilities of Ukraine’s military infrastructure were destroyed.
 Among them were 11 airfields, 3 command points, a navy base, and 18 radar stations of S-300 and BUK-M1missiles systems.
 Also, 4 of the 6 Bayraktar TB-2 combat drones have reportedly been destroyed (The Moscow Times-2022).
 Another result of the intervention includes the unblocking of the North Crimean canal to restore water supplies to the Peninsula of Crimea.
 Before that, the blocking of the canal was causing water shortages in Crimea.

-Furthermore, when it comes to NATO’s position towards Belarus, a number of sanctions against Belarusian banks (including Belarussian Bank of Development and Reconstruction Belinvestbank Joint Stock Company, Belinvestbank), defense industry, and security officials (including the minister of Defense of the country) were implemented over the support for the Russian intervention (US Department of Treasury-2021).
+Furthermore, when it comes to NATO’s position towards Belarus, a number of sanctions against Belarusian banks (including Belarussian Bank of Development and Reconstruction Belinvestbank Joint Stock Company, Belinvestbank), defense industry, and security officials (including the minister of Defense of the country) were imposed over the support for the Russian intervention (US Department of Treasury-2021).

-Having said that, the operation in Ukraine shows the strong cooperation between Russia and Belarus and the increasing militarization of the Baltic States and Poland, as well as the sanctions from the West will reinforce Belarussian-Russian relations, even if Belarussian troops would not be directly involved in the conflict.
+Having said that, the operation in Ukraine shows the strong partnership between Russia and Belarus and the increasing militarization of the Baltic States and Poland, as well as the sanctions from the West will reinforce Belarussian-Russian alliance, even if Belarussian troops would not be directly involved in the conflict.